lin-frederic/ProCom/README.md

 ### Approach :

-Two approaches have been proposed, the difference between those approach relise is the agnostic object detector.
-One use LOST wich directly detect objects of "interest" in a image.
-The other approach uses SAM wich ouputs mask of all the elements present in an images : is "segment everything".
+Two approaches have been proposed, the difference between those approaches relies is the agnostic object detector.
+One uses LOST which directly detects objects of "interest" in an image.
+The other approach uses SAM which computes a mask of all the elements present in images: is "segment everything".

 ## Schemes of the two options